UtherII/utherii.github.io/README.md

  - Does we include the sub-items (variants, fields, implemented items, ...) in the tree too (as the current doc display them on sidebar), since it would be redundant with the summary (see `Summary: Table`)
  - Do we preload the whole tree (may be heavy, especially if we include sub-items), or do we load the tree content on demand (JavaScript required).
  - Can we find better icons ?
 In my prototype, for items below the module level, I used initials ('s' for struct, 'e' for enum, ...) with the same color code than the current documentation.
 They where supposed to be placeholders, but it is more clear than any alternative icon I tried.
-### What's in the prototype:
+### How might this look like:
- - The prototype has a functional sidebar tree, except for 'The book' entry.
+ - The [prototype](https://utherii.github.io/new2.html) has a functional sidebar tree, except for 'The book' entry.

 # Integrate additional documentations
 ### What: